smart-needle-manual/system_integration/setup_and_launch.md

 2. [FBG-based Shape-Sensing to Enable Lateral Deflection Methods of Autonomous Needle Insertion](https://ieeexplore.ieee.org/abstract/document/10801886)

 ### Goal
->Remove the dependence of the system on robotic guidance
+>Remove the dependence of the system on robotic guidance<br>

->Remove the OpenIGTLink bridge currently used for ROS-Slicer communication
+>Remove the OpenIGTLink bridge currently used for ROS-Slicer communication<br>
 >Validate the accurcay of the updated workflow.

 ## Install and Source ROS2